avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 When creating an /IOTCONNECT Greengrass Device and Nucleus using the /IOTCONNECT Web UI:
 * Name your device and select the template created in the previous step.
+* Choose Nucleus Classic if your device supports java, Python 3.9+ and Python "venv" command.
   * If using Nucleus Classic, execute the script provided by the website and the follow the online instructions.
+* Choose Nucleus Lite if your OS-specific installer is available in the list below in this guide.
-* If using Nucleus Lite on Embedded Linux devices, download the device credential package bundle to the device (using SCP for example) and follow the device-specific instructions below to install Nucleus Lite for your specific Device/OS.
+  * If using Nucleus Lite on Embedded Linux devices, download the device credential package bundle to the device (using SCP for example) and follow the device-specific installer instructions below to install Nucleus Lite for your specific Device/OS.
 * Use your device package name in place of ```my-device-bundle.zip``` in the platform/OS-specific steps below.

+### Greengrass Lite Installers

 [comment]: <> (-------------------------------------------------------------------------)
 <details>